Misleading Claims About Solar

 "Watch your meter tick backwards!"

 To feed your excess electricity back to the grid and ultimately save money, you will need to have a solar capable meter installed to measure your electricity exports at regular intervals.
-If you use an old-style accumulation meter that ticks backwards with solar panels, you will not be eligible for the Victorian Transitional Feed-in tariff.
+If you use an old-style accumulation meter that ticks backwards with solar panels, you will not be eligible for the current Feed-in tariff.
 It could also lead to billing errors and may end up costing you more money.

 Be sure to ask your electricity retailer about any changes to your electricity rates before you purchase your solar system to ensure you have all the right information.